Layr-Labs/eigenlayer-contracts/docs/multichain/source/CrossChainRegistry.md

 ) external;
 ```

-Updates the operator table calculator contract for a given `operatorSet`.
-The operator table calculator is responsible for computing the operator table bytes that will be included in cross-chain transports.
+Updates the `operatorTableCalculator` contract for a given `operatorSet`.
+The `operatorTableCalculator` is deployed by the AVS and is responsible for computing the operator table bytes that will be included in cross-chain transports.
+For more information on the `operatorTableCalculator`, please see full documentation in the [middleware repository](https://github.com/Layr-Labs/eigenlayer-middleware/tree/dev/docs).

 *Effects*:
 * Updates the `_operatorTableCalculators` mapping for the `operatorSet`